-Sydney pushed well ahead of Melbourne and Brisbane as the most popular destination for professional and industry association conferences in the 2017/18 financial year, according to new aggregated data from conference sales platform, Conference Monitor.
+Sydney remains the most popular city for professional association conferences according to new aggregated data from leading conference sales platform, Conference Monitor.

-Of the 1479 industry and association conferences tracked by Conference Monitor from July 2017 to the end of June this year, 433 conferences were held in NSW up by around 22% from the previous financial year.
+Of the nearly 1,500 industry and association conferences tracked by Conference Monitor in 2018, NSW hosted 400 up from 389 in the previous year.

 September and December quarters still preferred for conferences

-Analysis of the 1,479 conferences in the Conference Monitor database last year also confirms that the September and December quarters remain the most popular times for conferences, with 894 of the total.
+Analysis of the 1,484 conferences in the Conference Monitor database last year also confirms that the second half of the year remains the most popular times for conferences, with 888 in total.

 More conferences are added to the database each week, with around 1,700 events expected to be tracked this year.